Thames estuary airport could be 'built in seven years'

 "Just think about what you've got to do at Heathrow.

 "You've got to move a motorway junction for the primary access.
 You've got to suppress the roads.
 You've got to demolish all of that infrastructure.
-You've got to reconfigure the whole of the airport in order to get to that third runway."'Years to develop'
+You've got to reconfigure the whole of the airport in order to get to that third runway."

 This year the South East Local Enterprise Partnership said a Thames estuary airport was not a feasible solution to increasing the UK's aviation capacity because of cost, air space management, the impact it would have on Heathrow, and the time it would take to build.